-The estimated stressed pre-provision net revenue of \$36.0 billion reflects projected declining levels of net interest income over the nine quarter test horizon, reduced noninterest income, and moderately higher noninterest expense.
+The estimated stressed pre-provision net revenue of \$28.1 billion reflects projected declining levels of net interest income and noninterest income over the nine quarter test horizon, slightly offset by lower noninterest expense.

-The decline in net interest income is due primarily to weakened loan demand, consistent with a severe recession, low interest rates, higher levels of non-performing assets, and the incorporation of an assumed liquidity stress event that increases our funding costs.
+The decline in net interest income is due primarily to lower loan demand, consistent with a severe recession, low interest rates, higher levels of non-performing assets, and the incorporation of an assumed liquidity stress event that increases our funding costs.
 The Scenario also assumes short term interest rates remain at 0.1% throughout the forecast horizon, which further reduces our net interest income.
-The lower levels of noninterest income are primarily related to lower mortgage banking fees and a decline in trust and investment fees.
+The reduced levels of noninterest income are primarily related to lower mortgage banking fees and a decline in trust and investment fees.
 Mortgage banking fees decline due to net losses hedging the fair value of mortgage servicing rights (MSRs) and lower production income.
 Trust and investment fees are lower as a result of the depressed equity market levels and slower economic growth.

-The increase in noninterest expense over the nine quarter test horizon is primarily driven by higher operating losses, higher FDIC deposit insurance cost, and higher foreclosed asset expense associated with a weak economic environment.
-The increase in noninterest expense is mostly offset by lower personnel expenses.
+Noninterest expense declines over the nine quarter test horizon largely driven by lower personnel expense.
+However, the overall reduction is partially offset by higher operating losses, FDIC deposit insurance cost, and foreclosed asset expense associated with a weak economic environment.